 A survey of developments in European art from the Renaissance through c.
 1850.
 In addition to formal and technical considerations, emphasis is placed on understanding and evaluating intent and meaning in light of the Christian worldview.
-(Honors)
+(Honors) (Fall, odd years)

-461 Western Art III (3).
+Western Art III (3).

 A survey of the last 150 years in the art of Europe and America.
 Introduction to modernity and postmodernity viewed from a Christian perspective, in an effort to understand the artistic context of our times.
-(Honors)
+(Honors) (Spring, even years)

-462 Modern and Contemporary Art Theory (3).
-Prereq: ART 460 or 461.
+Modern and Contemporary Art Theory (3).
+Prereg: ART 460 or 461.

 A survey of texts and other statements by artists, art critics, and philosophers from c.1860 to the present.
 Examination from a Christian perspective of major theories informing visual art practices in the modern and postmodern world prepares visual arts majors to enter knowledgeably and redemptively into contemporary artistic discourse.
-(Honors)
+(Honors) (Spring only)